 KEEPING YOUR CHILDREN SAFE ONLINE

 The internet is essential in 21st century life for education, business and social interaction.
 As children move up through the school their access to various types of technology increases and it stands to reason that their exploration and curiosity increases too.
 The positives of the digital world overwhelmingly outweigh the negatives but children, schools and parents all need to be aware of various online risks.
+Our monthly online safety newsletters are a valuable source of information.
+They are shared with the school newsletter and are available in the "files" section at the foot of this page.

 HOW WE ENSURE YOUR CHILD IS SAFE WHEN USING ONLINE CONTENT IN SCHOOL